evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Range/_index.md

 For level 1 and level 2 AC charging, the  onboard charger supports up to 22KW charging.
-As a result, you can charge the battery 0-100% from home in about 5 hours and 19 minutes.
+As a result, you can charge the battery 0-100% from home in about 5 hours and 19 minutes. {{<evkxdisplayaddarticle />}}

 ## Drivetrain